Community lunches, guided tours, transversal projects

 + Kantina is sharing space with the +MSUM Bookstore on the ground floor of the museum since Thursday, 21 December 2017.
 We have joined forces with a diverse team of people to add a variety of flavors to the existing international orientation of the museum.
 In addition to serving drinks and snacks from different parts of the world, + Kantina will serve as a new meeting point at Museum of Contemporary Art Metelkova and in the warmest months of the year extend the service to the museums' platform, to catch the sun rays or seek for shades. + Kantina is also a space that provides alternative economies for affirmations of the knowledge of migrants and it aims to build social networks and exchange ideas in the wider area of Metelkova.

 Conversations / Guided Tours

-We are planning guided tours and conversations by curators, artists in residence, as well as the migrants who participated in the process of making the exhibition.
-These events will be held in the migrants’ native languages (mostly Arabic and Farsi), and translations will be provided.
+Guided tours and conversations were conducted by curators, artists in residence, as well as the migrants who participated in the programme of the exhibition.
+Translations were provided in the migrants’ native languages (mostly Arabic and Farsi).

 The mediation programme will accompany the exhibition in the form of a series of workshops with high-school pupils.
 The main focus of the workshop program will be the period of 1990s that is currently neglected within the local educational system, although it is the main reason for the xenophobic attitudes that are frequent among the generations that were born in the post-war period in Serbia.
 The workshops will try to tackle this issue, focusing on refugees that came to Serbia during the 1990s, as well as on internally displaced persons and asylum seekers.
 This topic will be a base for developing a dialogue about the dissolution of Yugoslavia and the war that followed this process, as well as for contextualization of this war within the local public sphere, and about the relationship between the migrations in the 1990s and the present day.